WALK FOR A CAUSE! Join SunriseWALKS on Sunday, June 4, to raise money for Sunrise Day Camp! CLICK HERE for more information.

 Nothing is more devastating for a parent than their child’s diagnosis of cancer.
-Aside from the heartache of watching a youngster endure treatment, parents are concerned about the affects the illness is having on siblings.
+Aside from the heartache of watching a youngster endure treatment, parents are concerned about the effects of the illness on siblings.
 It turns the entire family’s world upside down in ways never before imagined.

-In an effort to provide a positive summer experience, the JCC is partnering with Catholic Charities of Staten Island and will utilize the facilities at Mt.
-Loretto for Sunrise Day Camp, a dedicated day camp for children with cancer and their siblings, provided completely free of charge.
+In an effort to provide a positive summer experience, the JCC of Staten island will rent space at Staten Island Academy, Todt Hill, and utilize the facilities at the school for the Lucille & Jay Chazanoff Sunrise Day Camp, a dedicated day camp for children with cancer and their siblings, provided completely free of charge.

-Providing memorable summers since 2006 for children ages 3½–16, Sunrise Day Camps bring the simple pleasures of childhood back to children struggling with cancer, changing months of loneliness and isolation into summers filled with sunshine, laughter and happiness.
+Providing memorable summers on Staten Island since 2016 for children ages 3½–16, the camp brings the simple pleasures of childhood back to children struggling with cancer, changing months of loneliness and isolation into summers filled with sunshine, laughter and happiness.
 And because Sunrise is a day camp, it does all this while allowing the children to continue their medical treatment and enjoy the comfort and safety of their own homes at night.

 Parents have peace of mind when their children attend Sunrise.
 All activities at camp are designed with special features to best accommodate chronically ill children, with medical personnel always available to provide expert care if needed.
 The flexible and individualized camp schedule allows for children to attend the program when they are able to do so, whether for the entire summer or a day or two.
 The goal is to provide the campers with a typical, predictable summer in a world filled with uncertainties and situations which no child nor family should ever have to face.

+Parents can enroll their child online or by calling 718-475-5119.
 Children must be referred/given clearance by their oncologist or hospital.
-They’ll be welcoming children primarily from Staten Island but possibly from nearby Brooklyn, Manhattan and central or northern New Jersey.
-Children are picked up at their hospital and returned there at the end of the camp day.
+The camp welcomes children primarily from Staten Island, Brooklyn, Manhattan and central or northern New Jersey.
+Children are picked up at their homes and home hospitals and returned there at the end of the camp day.
 They attend as they can…the whole summer, a few weeks, a day…whatever works for them and their physical health and treatment schedule.

 Actually, it isn’t very different at all.
 It has the same kinds of activities like sports, arts and crafts, swimming, music, and much more.
 Of course it will have well-trained and caring staff.
 What does make it different is that there are high energy levels and lower energy levels of the activities based on how a child is feeling.
 There is more medical personnel.
 But to the child…NO difference and that’s what’s important.

 ALL funds have to be raised every year so these children can have the time of their lives having fun.
-Since it will cost about $400,000-$500,000 to pay for renting the facility, pay the staff (including a year round director since this program will hopefully follow the model set by Sunrise Association with a year-round hospital component), purchase supplies, etc. there is a ton of fundraising that has to be done.
+Since it will cost about $6,000 per camper to pay for renting the facility, paying the staff, purchasing supplies, etc., there is a ton of fundraising that has to be done.
 No one would ever want to disappoint any child but not these children in particular.